jozn/xml2java/README.md

 # xml2java
 Get rid of findViewById in android.
-Documentation and examples will soon be added.
+Single source of trust of layout files, without reduncency of codes.

 This tool, automatically build a file X.java, in this file every layout in
 ### How This Tool Works?